 How to Create a Swine Diet That Doesn’t Rely on Fat for Energy

-Certain feed additives have been proven to aid feed efficiency and can be a benefit in swine diets.
+Certain feed additives have been proven to aid feed efficiency and can benefit swine diets.
 Such additives on the market can be incorporated into a carefully crafted diet formulation to provide additional feed conversion.

 After swapping energy sources to replace fat in a swine diet, a supplement such as Ralco’s ProsperEO™ can be incorporated to boost feed efficiency and production.

-Do Not Overuse Soybean Meal as a Solution to Reducing Rat
+Do Not Overuse Soybean Meal as a Solution to Reducing Fat

 Lean gain is dependent on nutrients, but predominantly energy and amino acids.
 Soybean meal is a great source of dietary amino acids for pigs.
 But too much soybean meal can have a negative effect on pigs.